gcv/appengine-magic/README.md

    and managed through the App Engine console.
 The value strings are the versions `appengine-update` will install if invoked on that application.
 3. Add a new entry to `project.clj`: `:appengine-sdk`.
-The App Engine SDK location is necessary to execute the acutal production deployment.
+The App Engine SDK location is necessary to execute the actual production deployment.
 This value can be just a string, representing a path.
 Alternatively, for teams whose members keep the App Engine SDK in different locations, this value can be a map from username to path string.
 Examples: